kitlapp/PredictingCarPrices/README.md

 # Predicting Used Car Prices Using Multiple Linear Regression
-It contains the creation of a baseline multiple linear regression (MLR) model to predict used car prices.
+It contains the creation of a quick multiple linear regression (MLR) model to predict used car prices.

 *****************************************************************************************************************************************************************************************************************************************************
 NOTE: I greatly acknowledge the Udemy course 'The Data Science Course: Complete Data Science Bootcamp 2024' (URL: https://www.udemy.com/course/the-data-science-course-complete-data-science-bootcamp/?couponCode=ST21MT121624) for sharing the dataset.
 If there are any restrictions regarding sharing this dataset through my GitHub, please contact me via Udemy at userID 'Kimon Ioannis Lappas' and I will immediately delete both the original and cleaned datasets.